Cyberwarfare: United States

-In 2012, the US used cyberattacks for tactical advantage in Afghanistan.
+In August 2012, USA Today reported that the US conducted cyberattacks for tactical advantage in Afghanistan.

 According to a 2013 Foreign Policy magazine article, NSA's Tailored Access Operations (TAO) unit "has successfully penetrated Chinese computer and telecommunications systems for almost 15 years, generating some of the best and most reliable intelligence information about what is going on inside the People's Republic of China."